Michelle Ferreri

-Michelle Leahy Ferreri is a Canadian politician who was the member of Parliament (MP) representing the riding of Peterborough—Kawartha from 2021 until her defeat in the 2025 federal election.
+Michelle Leahy Ferreri (born May 30, 1979) is a Canadian politician who was the member of Parliament (MP) representing the riding of Peterborough—Kawartha from 2021 until her defeat in the 2025 federal election.
 A member of the Conservative Party, she served as shadow minister of tourism and families, children, and social development under Erin O'Toole and Pierre Poilievre.
 Ferreri was a television news anchor and consultant before entering politics.

 Early life and career

 Ferreri is a graduate of Trent University, where she majored in biology and anthropology, and Loyalist College, where she studied biotechnology.

 Ferreri worked as a television news anchor for the local Peterborough television station CHEX-DT from 2003 to 2014.
 Before entering federal politics, Ferreri described herself on her website as a vlogger, speaker, and a marketing consultant.

 Political career (2021–2025)

 Ferreri was elected to the House of Commons in the 2021 federal election defeating Liberal cabinet minister Maryam Monsef.
 After her election, she continued to upload videos talking about politics to her accounts and planned to use her accounts to promote the riding.

 In November 2021, Ferreri was appointed by Erin O'Toole as shadow minister of tourism.
 In October 2022, after new Conservative leader Pierre Poilievre won the party's leadership election, Ferreri was appointed to as shadow minister of families, children and social development.

 In December 2021, Ferreri implemented paywall to view her Facebook video uploads.
 She later apologized after some subscribers spread a March 2020 video in which she drank wine and used expletives as falling below the standard that she wanted to uphold as an elected politician and removed the paywall.

 In March 2022, Ferreri faced criticism after stating in the House of Commons that she was "...a single mom with six children".
 In actual fact, she is a mother of three, and her partner has three children from his prior marriage.
 She clarified this in the House on March 22.

 In December 2023, Ferreri backed an official House of Commons e-petition with 170,000 signatures that called for Prime Minister Justin Trudeau to resign and call a snap election, citing non confidence.